Politics of New York City: Voting rules

 New York City introduced a uniform ballot listing all candidates in 1880.
 To get on it, an office seeker would have to be nominated by a political party or submit nominating petitions, laying the groundwork for a system that persists to this day.
 In 1894 bipartisan control of elections was introduced, establishing a system in effect to this day.
 All election positions, from Board of Elections commissioners to election inspectors, must be divided equally between the two major parties.

 A voting machine developed by Jacob H. Myers, was used in Lockport, New York in 1892.
 By the early 1920s, voting machines would be used for all general elections in New York City.
 A 1915 referendum giving women the vote was defeated by city and state voters, but in 1920 the 19th Amendment to the U.S. Constitution was signed into law, guaranteeing women throughout the United States the right to vote.

+Results of the 1939 New York City council election by borough using STV.

 By 1930s 65 aldermen were being elected using single-member wards.
 This led to strong Tammany Hall dominance interspersed by short periods of reform activity and representation, plus disproportional results party-wise and borough-wise.
-To address this, New York City used single transferable voting to elect its city councillors from 1937 to 1945.
+To address this, New York City used single transferable voting proportional representation to elect its city councillors from 1937 to 1945.
 Each voter had just one vote while each borough was treated as a whole, with each electing multiple city councillors.